 Bond premiums and discounts are amortized over the life of the bond issues using the straight-line method which approximates the effective interest method.
-Bonds payable are reported net of the applicable bond premium or discount.
+The net of the premiums and discounts are included in the bond payable.

 Additionally, any difference between the carrying amount of redeemed or defeased debt and its reacquisition price is deferred and amortized to interest expense using the straight-line method over the remaining life of the old debt or the life of the new debt, whichever is shorter.